vwhope/bamazon/README.md

             * cut and paste the contents of both the schema.sql and seeds.sql files into workbench, click the lightning bolt
         * OR use the command line: mysql -u root -p < schema.sql

+* npm package Chalk was used to add color for improved readability in terminal
+* npm package Columnify was used to align columns of data, also for improved readability

 To run bamzon on your system follow these instructions.

 **Environment Setup**